-In today’s installment of our rapid developer profile series, we are featuring David Sanders, Mendix MVP at Buoyant Solutions Inc. Hear how he uses Mendix to rapidly develop applications in just weeks instead of months.
+In today’s maker profile, we are featuring David Sanders, Mendix MVP at Buoyant Solutions Inc. Hear how he uses Mendix to rapidly develop applications in just weeks instead of months.

 1. What is your education and professional background?
 Did you have any prior development experience?